deeputech/deeputech.github.io/_posts/2020-01-23-memory-management-in-jvm.md

 ### Minor GC

 This type of GC keeps the young generation space compact and clean.
-This is triggered when below conditions are met:
+This is triggered when the below conditions are met:

 -   JVM is not able to get the required memory from the Eden space to allocate a new object